ECIP 1111: Olympia EVM and Protocol Upgrades Source

 The upgrade is fully additive — new features are opt-in and only activated when using the new transaction format or querying the new opcode.

-However, clients that do not implement Olympia will diverge from the canonical Ethereum Classic chain at the designated fork block.
-To maintain network consensus, node operators must upgrade to a client version that includes Olympia support.
+• Clients that do not implement Olympia will diverge from the canonical Ethereum Classic chain at the designated fork block.

 Security Considerations

 The Olympia Upgrade introduces no new consensus-critical vulnerabilities beyond the adoption of EIP-1559 and EIP-3198 — both of which are widely deployed and battle-tested across the EVM ecosystem.
-Security considerations fall into the following key areas:
+Security considerations focus on ensuring correct and consistent implementation of the consensus-layer BASEFEE redirection to the immutable Olympia Treasury (ECIP-1112).

 1. EIP-1559 and EIP-3198 Safety

-EIP-1559 and the BASEFEE opcode have been live on Ethereum Mainnet since 2021 and are implemented across major networks such as BSC, Polygon, Arbitrum, and OP Stack.
+• Production Maturity — EIP-1559 and the BASEFEE opcode have been live on Ethereum Mainnet since 2021 and are implemented across major networks such as BSC, Polygon, Arbitrum, and OP Stack chains.

 2. BASEFEE Redirection Logic

-The only difference from Ethereum’s EIP-1559 is the redirection of BASEFEE to a treasury contract instead of burning it.
+• Single Deviation from Ethereum Mainnet — The only functional difference is the redirection of BASEFEE to the Olympia Treasury rather than burning it.

 3. Client Implementation Requirements